The Best POC Hiking Groups to Join

 It’s interesting that just a couple of generations ago, most people lived lives that were firmly connected to nature.
 How things have changed.

 Now, there are generations of Americans who’ve never had the opportunity to hike, bike, and explore due to proximity to nature, lifestyle, or even a lack of transportation.
+Especially women of color fear their safety when hiking alone.
 In fact, each time I’ve watched Survivor or the Amazing Race, contestants of color will often make off-hand comments expressing some of their discomfort with being outdoors.

 Communities of Color In the Outdoors Space